Song writers

 2010

-Songs Hits From 1960
+Songs Hits from 1960

 2009

-Do you know what song was George Gershwin's biggest hit?
+This song was George Gershwin's biggest hit?

 It was written in 1919.

-Find out the song title as featured in this music program:
+Find out more in this music program:

 "Running Wild: Molasses and Music Merriment"